TensAIR: Real-Time Training of Neural Networks from Data-streams: Background

-\textbf{Centralized.~} In a centralized architecture \cite{ouyang2020communication}, workers systematically send their parameter updates to one or multiple parameter servers.
-Those servers aggregate the updates of all workers and apply them to a centralized model \cite{mayer2020scalable}.
-Then, the workers use the centralized model on the next iterations of BGD.
-Despite being easier to manage compared to decentralized architectures, the scalability when using parameter servers is limited.
-Thus, by relying on parameter servers to aggregate updates and broadcast them to all workers, the parameter servers may become the actual bottleneck of such an architecture \cite{chen2019round}.
+The most common form of distributing ANNs, which we also use in this work, is referred to as {\em data parallelism} \cite{ouyang2021communication}, in which workers are initialized with replicas of the same initial model and trained with disjoint splits of the training data.
+Moreover, the synchronisation among the workers' parameters in a data-parallel ANN setting is either {\em centralised} or {\em decentralised} \cite{mayer2020scalable}.
+In a centralised architecture \cite{ouyang2021communication}, workers systematically send their parameter updates to one or multiple parameter servers.
+Those servers aggregate the updates of all workers and apply them to a centralised model \cite{mayer2020scalable}.
+Thus, by relying on parameter servers to aggregate updates, the parameter servers may become the bottleneck of such an architecture \cite{chen2019round}.
+On the other hand, in a decentralised architecture \cite{ouyang2021communication}, the workers synchronize themselves using a broadcasting-like form of communication \cite{ouyang2021communication}.
+This broadcast eliminates the bottleneck of the parameter servers but requires a direct communication among worker nodes.

-\textbf{Decentralized.~} In a decentralized architecture \cite{ouyang2020communication}, the workers synchronize themselves using a broadcasting-like form of communication \cite{ouyang2021communication} which eliminates the bottleneck of the parameter servers.
-An \textit{AllReduce} operation may be performed on a fully connected network, generating a communication cost of $\mathbf{O}(n^2)$ over $n$ workers; or, on ring-like topologies, an \textit{Ring-AllReduce} operation may reduce the communication to $\mathbf{O}(n)$ \cite{mayer2020scalable} but typically increases the time it takes to propagate the parameters through the network.